MacLemon/CongressChecklist/README.md

 #### Upcoming events:
-34 Chaos Communication Congress (2017-12-27 ..
+34th Chaos Communication Congress (2017-12-27 ..
 2017-12-30), Leipzig, Germany, EU

 ### Personal hygiene
 - Tooth brush (plus charger if it is an electrical one)
 - Toothpaste
 - Dental floss
+- Towel.
+Never hitchhike the Galaxy without one.
 - Shower gel
-- Flip Flops for shared showers
 - Shampoo (to avoid bad hair days)
 - Conditioner
+- Hairbrush/comb (to avoid bad hair days)
+- Hair-band (Zopfringerl) to tame your mane
+- Hair dryer (in case your place/hotel doesn't supply one)
+- Flip Flops for shared showers
 - Tampons
+- Soap
+- Deodorant, antiperspirant
 - Sanitary towels
 - Condoms, dental dams and other protective gear (Make sure the condoms are not beyond their usage date!
 (Yes, it really happens…))
 - Lubricant (silicone or water based, to be compatible with condoms)
 - Disinfectants
-- Soap
-- Deodorant, antiperspirant
-- Hairbrush/comb (to avoid bad hair days)
-- Hair-band (Zopfringerl) to tame your mane
 - Handkerchiefs
-- Towel.
-Never hitchhike the Galaxy without one.
 - Contact lenses
 	- cleaning fluid
 	- contact lens container (make sure it fits flight regulations for fluids if you travel by plane.)